richardatval/www.yesproject.org/what-we-believe.md

 ---
 layout: default
-title: What we believe
+title: Who we help
 summary: Nihil impedit quo minus id quod maxime placea
 published: true
 ---

-## Our work is made up of three core principles:

-**We believe in a better you.**
+## We can help you if you’re aged 15-24 years old and not in education, employment or training.

-We'll help you to build a brighter future by supporting and mentoring you to overcome barriers that prevent you from getting a job.
+We can provide mentoring and specialist support services to help you overcome barriers that are preventing you from getting a job.

-**We support you to achieve.**
-Choose from a range of courses to learn new skills and achieve qualifications.

-**We will get you ready for work.**
-Experience the world of work through work placements, tours, job application support and business Start-Up.
+These barriers could include issues such as:
+- Low self-esteem and confidence
+- Language and cultural barriers
+- Mental health issues
+- Substance abuse
+- Leaving care or in care
+- Homelessness
+- Previous offenders

 {% include box.html title="Ready to get started?" buttontext="Get started" url="#" %}